Cabo Pulmo Baja

 There is also a shipwreck just north of the village that lies in 15 meters of water.
 The wreck is that of a Mexican fishing boat that sank in 1935.
 Shipwrecks, with time, imitate an underwater reef, this is an added adventure for anyone who enjoys that sort of diving.

 The water here is usually warm (65 to 85 degrees) and the visibility is unusually high (60 to 80 feet).
 There is a good reason that Jacques Cousteau called this area “the world’s aquarium”.

 The fact that this area has been protected from fishing and commercial diving of any kind since 1995 has produced this amazing combination of ideal conditions that should serve as a model for other areas in the Sea of Cortez.
 This is the only area in the Sea of Cortez that in any way resembles what the entire Sea was like years ago.
 Cabo Pulmo provides viable proof that time and proper conservation techniques could restore our ocean’s waters.

 Fishing on the fringes of the Marine Reserve is usually incredible because of the highly productive conditions created within the Marine Reserve.
-The bait fish count is extraordinarily high and the reefs and marine canyons in the area create an nearly perfect environment for fishing enthusiasts.
-Bahia Los Frailes, just south of Cabo Pulmo is a large crescent shaped bay with a deep marine canyon that comes almost into shore.
+The baitfish count is extraordinarily high and the reefs and marine canyons in the area create a nearly perfect environment for fishing enthusiasts.
+Bahia Los Frailes just south of Cabo Pulmo is a large crescent-shaped bay with a deep marine canyon that comes almost to shore.
 This is another area that is blessed with incredible conditions for fishing.

 The local residents were protecting this area even before it became a National Park and Marine Reserve.
 This is an incredible achievement and the locals are very proud of what they have accomplished here.